Near Germantown in Montgomery County, Maryland — The American Northeast (Mid-Atlantic)

 A Social Center

 Mills were built to perform a practical function, but they also served as social centers.
 Due to his extensive business in the region, the miller was usually among the best-informed residents in the community.
 Dropping by the mill was always a good way to get caught up on the latest gossip.

 Erected by Maryland Park Service.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-How the Mill Worked (here, next to this marker); Black Rock Mill and Great Seneca Creek (within shouting distance of this marker); White’s Ferry (approx. 1½ miles away); Darnestown (approx. 1.8 miles away); The Signal Corps and Wartime Communications (approx. 2.1 miles away); The Civil War in Darnestown (approx. 2.1 miles away); Civil War Troops & Darnestown Residents (approx. 2.1 miles away); Darnestown: A Strategic Point of Defense (approx. 2.1 miles away).
+A Mixed Community (within shouting distance of this marker); How the Mill Worked (within shouting distance of this marker); White’s Ferry (approx. 1½ miles away); Darnestown (approx. 1.7 miles away); The Signal Corps and Wartime Communications (approx. 2 miles away); The Civil War in Darnestown (approx. 2 miles away); Civil War Troops & Darnestown Residents (approx. 2.1 miles away); Darnestown: A Strategic Point of Defense (approx. 2.1 miles away).
 Touch for a list and map of all markers in Germantown.

-Categories. • African Americans • Agriculture • Industry & Commerce • Politics •
+Categories. • Agriculture • Industry & Commerce • Waterways & Vessels •

 Credits.
 This page was last revised on March 30, 2019.
 This page originally submitted on March 30, 2019, by Devry Becker Jones of Washington, District of Columbia.
 This page has been viewed 58 times since then.
 Photos: 1, 2. submitted on March 30, 2019, by Devry Becker Jones of Washington, District of Columbia.